magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37082-incremental-indexing-of-grouped-product-child-products-can-cause-incorrect-other-grouped-products.md

 >Note: the patch might become applicable to other versions with new MQP tool releases.
 To check if the patch is compatible with your Magento version, run `./vendor/bin/magento-patches status`.

 ## Issue
-***The partial index of stock status for grouped products is wrong for custom stock.
-Fixed in Magento version 2.4.4***
+Incremental indexing of grouped product child products can cause incorrect other grouped products to be incorrectly indexed when children are shared.

 <ins>Steps to reproduce</ins>:

-1. Create new stock and source for the main website
+1. Create new stock and source for the main website.
 1. Create 3 simple products with qty 10,15 and 0
 1. Create 2 grouped products and assing first simple product with qty 10 to one and other 2 simple products to the other
 1. Confirm the both grouped products can be accessible from the frontend.
 In stock